cwill83247/dogFriendlyCamping/README.md

 - Image Placeholder for venue image - https://i0.wp.com/bucketlistjourney.net/wp-content/uploads/2022/03/Take-Your-Dog-Camping-RF-1.jpg

 # Acknowledgements and thanks.
+## Code Institute
+Basis of project was from Task project as part of my CI course

 ## Spence Bariball (Mentor)
 Helping to keep me motivated, and being supportive throughout.